2ood/Exam-Generator/README.md

 # Project : problemShooter.jar
-project **Problemshooter** is a program that generates a test exam and its answer sheet.
+project **exam generator** is a program that generates a test exam and its answer sheet.

 Idea credits to Corpral Cho.